ishkin/Proton/docker/README.md

 ## Pull a ready docker image from the docker hub

-Use the pull command in the [Proton Docker Hub](https://hub.docker.com/r/fiware/proactivetechnologyonline/), than continue from step 7 above.
+Using the ready image in the [Proton Docker Hub](https://hub.docker.com/r/fiware/proactivetechnologyonline/).
+Work with this modified step 7 and follow on with the remaining steps:

+(7).
+Run the docker image from the docker hub:

+            sudo docker run --privileged=true --cap-add SYS_PTRACE -p 8080:8080 -it -d fiware/proactivetechnologyonline tail -f /dev/null